citp/privacy-policy-historical/i/in/ins/insidesales.com.md

 **6\.
 What are my choices regarding collection, use, and distribution of my information?**

 _Email and Promotional Mailings_ : We may from time to time send you email or other communications regarding our products and services.
-If you do not wish to receive these promotional mailings, the website provides users the opportunity to opt out of receiving these communications by following the opt-out instructions in the email or sending an email to [privacy@InsideSales.com](mailto:privacy@InsideSales.com).
+If you do not wish to receive these promotional mailings, the website provides users the opportunity to opt out of receiving these communications by following the opt-out instructions in the email or sending an email to[privacy@InsideSales.com](mailto:privacy@InsideSales.com).
 After that, ISDC users will not receive future communications or mailings.

 **7\.
 How can I update, correct, or delete my personally identifiable information?**

 _Website Services_ : ISDC provides you with a limited ability to access and edit the personally identifiable information you have provided to us.
 Following registration you can review, change, or delete the information you have submitted.
 We encourage you to update your information promptly if it changes.
 To change, modify, or delete the information you previously provided you send an email to [privacy@InsideSales.com](mailto:privacy@InsideSales.com), or contact us at 866-342-5370 and specify what you want to have done.
 We will respond to your request to access within a reasonable timeframe.

-_Chat and Bulletin Board Postings_ : To request removal of your personally identifiable information from our blog or community forum, contact us at [privacy@InsideSales.com](mailto:privacy@InsideSales.com).
+_Chat and Bulletin Board Postings_ : To request removal of your personally identifiable information from our blog or community forum, contact us at[privacy@InsideSales.com](mailto:privacy@InsideSales.com).
 In some cases, we may not be able to remove your personally identifiable information, in which case we will let you know if we are unable to do so and why.

 _No Comprehensive Deletions_ : We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain in our files information you have requested to remove if that information is necessary to resolve disputes, troubleshoot problems, or enforce our Terms of Service Agreement.
 Except as noted, upon request we will delete your information from our databases.